 Double Glaze Your Windows

-Edited by Witz Taluban, Anonymous, Graciela Franchesca Rosario, Eng and 1 other
+Edited by Witz Taluban, Graciela Franchesca Rosario, Eng, Rebecca M.

 Double glaze your Windows.
 Find a way to make your home warmer and noise proof through this appealing guide.
 Glazing the window will help keep the warmth inside of you home rather than letting escape through your Windows.
 This process will let you get rid of heavy curtains while still saving on you heating bills.
 You may let a professional do your double glazing or do it on your own.